hustvl/BoxCaseg/README.md

 * [GoogleDrive](https://drive.google.com/drive/folders/12qjGTBzTgehf_5GNF5ph0Rdm3o1xfISt?usp=sharing)

 ### Training
-1. After you .
+1. After downloading the dataset, put them in the specific folder.
+Then, run

    More detailed instructions are provided in the `jointraining`.

 2. Generate the proxy masks for box-supervised dataset.